HouseAlwaysWin/DapperUnitOfWorkExample/README.md

 ## What is this project for:

-This is just a Example for Repository and Unit Of Work pattern with Dapper
+This is just a Example for Repository and Unit Of Work pattern with Dapper.
+And it's build up with .Net Core 3.1 And .net standard 2.1

 ## How to use it